XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/blocks.md

 # Better on Bedrock Block Wiki
+### This wiki is a work-in-progress.
+More info/updates coming soon!

 Need help with how to use a block or how to find them along with their uses?
 This wiki has your back.
 Select the topic you want from the sidebar or search the block name!